Make Love, Not War

 |The Sydney Morning Herald, August 17, 1936|

 After that, the crowd roared.
-A Nazi police officer came and escorted the lady away - not out of the stadium, but back to her seat.
+A German police officer came and escorted the lady away - not out of the stadium, but back to her seat.
 Everything then returned to normal, with the Fuhrer clapping his hands in delight as the lady returned to anonymity.
 Rather than take advantage of the incident for publicity, Hitler let it pass, and the German press never reported the odd incident.